Colombia's FARC offers arms, support to Catatumbo protesters

 “It’s true that we have entered into a process aimed at ending the conflict and constructing a stable and lasting peace,” the Magdalena unit of the FARC said in its statement.
 “But rest assured that while the Colombian people continue to be violated as today, such an agreement is impossible.”

-Even as a decade-long U.S.-backed offensive has weakened the drug-funded group and halved its numbers to about 8,000 fighters, the FARC remains a formidable force.

-Patience with the FARC, considered a terrorist group by the United States and European Union, has deteriorated in recent weeks after an escalation of violence that culminated this weekend in the death of 19 soldiers and the announcement that it had kidnapped a U.S. citizen.
+Patience with the FARC has deteriorated in recent weeks after an escalation of violence that culminated this weekend in the death of 19 soldiers and the announcement that it had kidnapped a U.S. citizen.

-Fifteen of the soldiers were ambushed by the FARC as they protected an oil pipeline under construction and four others were attacked in the south of the country.
+Fifteen of the soldiers were ambushed by the FARC as they protected an oil pipeline under construction and four others were attacked in the south of country in combat with the rebels.

 Local media reported that some of the soldiers were shot execution style.